 You can remove a computer from your team on the Computers page of your RealVNC account:

-*If you have an Enterprise subscription, you can also remove a computer at the command line.
+*You can also remove a computer at the command line.

 Adding a person to your team